naveenkumar-42/BitTools/README.md

-# Translation Application Documentation
+# Multilingual Translation and Speech Synthesis Application

 ## Overview

-This web application provides a translation service that supports translating text between different languages using the Google Translate API.
-The application features speech-to-text, translation history, favorites management, and a leaderboard.
-It also supports voice selection for text-to-speech.
+This web application provides a comprehensive translation service that supports translating text between multiple languages using the Google Translate API.
+It includes features like speech-to-text, voice selection for text-to-speech, translation history, favorites management, and a leaderboard.
+The application is designed to facilitate easy interaction through its intuitive interface.

 ## Hosting